Four Year Plan (Cuba): Debate and further decline

 After the stark economic decline of 1962, Fidel Castro invited Marxist economists around the world to debate two main propositions.
 One proposition proposed by Che Guevara was that Cuba could bypass any capitalist then "socialist" transition period and immediately become an industrialized "communist" society if "subjective conditions" like public consciousness and vanguard action are perfected.
 The other proposition held by the Popular Socialist Party was that Cuba required a transitionary period as a mixed economy in which Cuba's sugar economy was maximized for profit before a "communist" society could be established.

 Economic decline continued during this debate, and by 1963, sugar production was down by over a third of its 1961 level.
 The sugar harvest of that year only brought in 3.8 million tons, the lowest harvest in Cuba in over twenty years.
 General food production was also down per capita by 40% for the next three years.

 In 1963, Castro began to emphasize sugar production in economic planning.
 In the same year, Guevara resigned from his position as head of Ministry of Industries.
 Guevara publicly lamented about how the plan required the purchasing of foreign raw materials to create consumer goods, when the price of the raw goods cost just as much as the finished products, and how it was a mistake to neglect the sugar industry.

-In 1964, Fidel Castro visited the Soviet Union and agreed to an deal promising Soviet machinery for 24 million tons of sugarcane over the next five years.
+In 1964, Fidel Castro visited the Soviet Union and agreed to a deal promising Soviet machinery for 24 million tons of sugarcane over the next five years.
 Cuba's economy was once again refocused on sugar production.